MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/xaml-namespaces-and-namespace-mapping.md

 ## Code namespaces that map to the default XAML namespace

-The folowing is a list of code namespaces that are currently mapped to the default XAML namespace.
+The following is a list of code namespaces that are currently mapped to the default XAML namespace.

 * Windows.UI
 * Windows.UI.Xaml